cpp-niel/cdv/doc/elem.md

 line_type(std::string_view s)
 ```

 > construct a line type from a `std::string_view`.
-See the description of the [line-type](#line_type) data structure for details on valid strings.
+See the description of the [line_type](#line_type) data structure for details on valid strings.
 If an invalid string is passed in, it will be ignored and the line type will be solid.